scysys/AzuraCast-Ubuntu/README.md

 *Liquidsoap*

 - `-n`, `--liquidsoaplatest`:          Install / Update to the latest released Liquidsoap Version
-- `-m`, `--liquidsoapcustom`:          Install / Update to a Liquidsoap Version that the user will enter
+- `-m`, `--liquidsoapcustom`:          Install / Update to a Liquidsoap Version of your choice

 ## Tested with
 - OVH